matthew-dong-dev/personal-website/README.md

 ### To do (Tier 2):
 1. drop a donation
-1. HOW TO USE analytics CODE?
-Try creating an _include file that inserts Google Analytics tracking code into your <head> so you can get stats on the visitors to your website.
+1. HOW TO USE analytics CODE? http://jmcglone.com/guides/github-pages/ Try creating an _include file that inserts Google Analytics tracking code into your <head> so you can get stats on the visitors to your website.
 Here's an example._
 	- https://taylantatli.github.io/Moon/moon-theme/
 1. Configuring Travis CI on your repo is a great way to track failing builds as well - https://stackoverflow.com/questions/24851824/how-long-does-it-take-for-github-page-to-show-changes-after-changing-index-html
 1. regex for all png and jpg files?  `\.(png|jpg)`
+1. look into development setting: https://jekyllrb.com/docs/usage/
 1. add option to search by tags

 ## Completed:
-1. [x] customize background (picture or color) & logo (prof pic)
+1. [x] customize background (picture or color) & logo (prof pic) & favicon
 1. [x] insert markdownify into liquid templating for post list & projects layouts
 1. [x] fix permalink issue with extra backslash
 1. [x] insert a basic _by the numbers post_ w/ images, YAML header, etc...